wethod/learning-center-staging/README.md

 ## How to edit
 Using Forestry.io:
 1. Login with the WETHOD account;
-2. In the section "My Sites" choose "wethod-support";
+2. In the section "My Sites" choose "wethod-learning-center";
 3. Edit content;
 4. Refresh the github.io page (clearing cache using `⌘ + MAIUSC + R`) to see the changes.